Recognising the signs of menopause: Understanding Your Changing Body

 • skin irritation

 So when the body is producing less oestrogen but simultaneously struggling to clear what remains, symptoms become more pronounced.
-Supporting the liver becomes essential for a smoother hormonal transition, which is where CleanEm Detox plays a helpful role.
+Many women explore lifestyle and nutritional approaches that support liver function and overall metabolic balance during this stage of life.

 Why Menopause Symptoms Show Up Everywhere